 Proper pruning is essential to the aesthetic and health of a bonsai tree.
 It is necessary to begin shaping pine bonsai from an early age to establish a strong branch structure.

-In the spring and summer, elongated candles should be shortened and excess old needles should be plucked from any areas with dense growth.
-Reserve any heavy pruning of the main branches for the fall months to avoid excess sap loss in the spring and summer.
+A pine will have either one or two flushes of annual growth, depending on its type.
+In the spring and summer, elongated candles of pine trees that experience two flushes of annual growth should be shortened and excess old needles should be plucked from any areas with dense growth.
+Reserve any heavy pruning of the main branches for the fall months to avoid excess sap loss in the spring and summer. the candles of one-flush pine trees should not be fully removed.

 Potting and Repotting

 Regular repotting is not a requirement for pine bonsai.
-Depending on the age of the tree, pine bonsai usually only require repotting every 2-5 years.
+Depending on the age of the tree, pine bonsai usually only requires repotting every two to five years.
 This will be to refresh the soil and root prune to prevent the tree from becoming root-bound.
 Repotting pine bonsai is best done in the early spring, just after the buds begin to swell.

 Whether you decide to follow the traditional rules of bonsai or not, bonsai trees can technically be grown in many different containers.
 Keep in mind that the pot should offer adequate drainage, and the size and depth of the pot relative to the tree are important in controlling its size.